intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 Many protocols are specifically designed to permit deviation from the basic protocol in constrained ways.
 A well-defined extensibility framework in a protocol is often the most valuable asset a protocol has.
-For instance, HTTP [RFC7230] would not enjoy the success it has without its excellent support for certain forms of extension.
+For instance, Diameter's comprehensive extensibility framework [RFC7423] is perhaps its most important feature; whereas the Session Description Protocol [RFC4566] has benefited greatly from the ability to extend with new attributes.

 It is recognized that designing and defining an extension framework is challenging [RFC6709].
 In particular, it is difficult to anticipate the various